sazanof/php-imap-sockets/README.md

 # PHP IMAP SOCKETS

-A library for working with email, using sockets.
+NEW library for working with email, using sockets.

 ## Features

+- Dependency free
 - All flags
 - Bodystructure analize via [BODYSTRUCTURE] command
 - Flexible search and fetch